 If you are selling or renting a residence, you are required to have an inspection and certificate of compliance.
 The process is as follows:

-- The completed Application can be mailed or dropped off at Fire Headquarters.
+- The completed application can be mailed or dropped off at Fire Headquarters.
+Permit certification and inspection fee must be included.

 - The Certificate of Compliance will remain valid for a period of 6 months from the date of issue unless the occupancy or ownership of the dwelling changes in the interim.